rileyjson/Cheetah-Sign/Documentation/Development.md

 ensure that you add the new endpoints to the 'Program.cs'.

 If you want to edit the database, refer to the Contexts folder with the file [AppDbContext](https://sbelialov.medium.com/quick-and-easy-dbcontext-setup-in-net-70e2211be8f4).
-This file is used to define your database tables and data.
-Also, you can define and edit tables within the 'sign-pgadmin' port on Docker (you can find the login info in the docker compose file).
+This file is used to define your database tables and data and has to coorelate with our actual database server setup.
+You can define and edit our Postgres database server tables within the 'sign-pgadmin' port on Docker (you can find the login info in the docker compose file under pg-admin).
 Your tables should automatically be created when you run the application.
-This are based off our latest database migrations found in the 'migrations' folder.
+These are based off our latest database migrations found in the 'migrations' folder.

 ## Accessing the Application & How to Test

 Once you have Docker Desktop running the containers for the API, Postgres, and the web client, you can access the application.
 Navigate to the URL http://localhost:8080/

-This URL is given to you in the terminal of your Docker container on Docker Desktop after running 'Compose Up'.
 To test if the application is running correctly, attempt to upload a document.
-If the list under 'Uploaded Documents' populates with your file, your environment is set up correctly.
+If the table populates with your file, your environment is set up correctly.

 ## Project & Folder Structure